murphym18/markdownc/README.md

 markdownc foo.md
 ```

-With this input program will create `foo.html`
+With this input, the program will create `foo.html`